egenomics/scQCEA/index.md

 |:--:|
 | *Figure 9.
 The outpus of `CellTypeEnrichment` function.* |

-`GenerateInteractiveQCReport()` function uses these output files to generate an interactive QC report.
+`GenerateInteractiveQCReport()` function uses these output files and generates an interactive QC report for multiple samples to comapring and examining  biases and outliers over biological and technical measures.

 ### History
 **Release v0.1.1 (04/07/2022)**